 There are three primary types of muscle pain we experience when hiking;

 - Presentation: Usually associated with a sudden movement like a slip, fall, trip.

 - Cause: Often an over stretch or tear to the muscle or tendon.(Strain)

 - Signal: The muscle in general will tend to ache, and movement will increase the pain and greatly discourage movement.

-- Repair: With a minor strain and the support of boots, you maybe able to “walk it off”/ cool it in water.(*1) A more severe strain will likely be to painful to walk on and require outside help.(this injury is often hard to tell from a fracture)
+- Repair: With a minor strain and the support of boots, you maybe able to “walk it off”/ cool it in water.(*1) A more severe strain will likely be too painful to walk on and need outside help from Emergency services.(this injury is often hard to tell from a fracture)

 Over Use pain;